-ONBOARD CARD 01 - Start to Block Island / First Offshore Leg
+ONBOARD CARD 01 — Start to Block Island

-Phase: Race start through Narragansett Bay exit, past Block Island, first 50–80 nm offshore Typical elapsed time: 0–12h
+Phase: Race start through Narragansett Bay exit, past Block Island, first 50–80 nm offshore.
+Typical elapsed time: 0–12 h

 DATA TO CHECK